 If the support we have put in place isn't helping you to change your behaviour, we might need to give you a final warning.
-Again, this will be recorded, and we'll inform our Designated Safeguarding Lead, SJ Lowson, as standard, and your parents or carers as appropriate.
+Again, this will be recorded, and we'll inform our Designated Safeguarding Lead as standard, and your parents or carers if it is appropriate.